-In 2016 we announced the winner of the 2016 content as @drclairemurray who is a beamline scientist at Diamond Light Source in Oxfordshire, UK.
+The winner of the 2016 contest is @drclairemurray, who is a beamline scientist at Diamond Light Source in Oxfordshire, UK.
 Claire’s 3D printed model is of a Pd12 closed, chiral cage molecule, the crystal structure of which was published in Inorganic Chemistry in 2013.

 Terms & Conditions:

 The following rules apply:

 - A successful entry must contain a picture of a 3D printed model of a crystal structure, designed using the program Mercury, as well as the hashtag #CSD3DPrint.
 The model must be the property of the account owner who posts on Twitter or Instagram.
 The post can contain any other text, hashtags, mentions or links that the poster feels are appropriate.

 - Entries containing inappropriate language or images will not be considered.

 - Posts with no pictures or with only links to other sites with pictures cannot be considered – so make sure you include it.

 - Posts that are "lost" due to failure to include the correct hashtag #CSD3DPrint or due to misspelling of the hashtag will not enter the competition – so make sure you include it correctly!